 In all likelihood, school pupils who take history as a subject are made aware that Piet Retief, a descendant of French Huguenot extraction, was a renowned Voortrekker leader who was ultimately killed by the duplicitous Dingane.

 What the school history books do not teach is that he owned substantial land in well-known parts of what was to become the city of Port Elizabeth.
 Furthermore he earned the lasting friendship of the 1820 Settlers for ther kindness that he showed them when acting as their transport contractors entrusted with their conveyance to the wilds in the Albany District.

 Main picture: The Piet Retief Monument in Summerstrand

 At the age of 34, in 1814, Pieter Mauritz Retief moved from his birthplace of Wellington to the frontier region of the Cape Colony.
 Retief’s ostensible reason was to make money.
-At that stage the Eastern Cape was a veritable tabula rasa, unpopulated apart from the occasional intrepid Dutch / Afrikaans farmer and Xhosa further inland in the frontier regions
+At that stage the Eastern Cape was a veritable tabula rasa, unpopulated apart from the occasional intrepid Dutch / Afrikaans farmer and Xhosa tribes further east in the frontier regions

-After moving to the vicinity of Grahamstown, Retief, like other Boers, acquired wealth through livestock, but suffered repeated losses from Xhosa raids in the period.
-These prompted the Sixth Frontier War.
+After moving to the vicinity of Grahamstown, Retief, like other Boers, acquired wealth through livestock, but suffered repeated losses from Xhosa raids.
+These led to the Sixth Frontier War.

-Even before this relocation, Retief had been plagued with a history of financial trouble.
+Even before this relocation, Retief had a history of financial trouble.
 On more than one occasion, he lost money and other possessions, mainly through land speculation.
 He is reported to have gone bankrupt at least twice, both while in the colony but also while on the frontier.
-One of the motives for the migration to new lands in the north as Voortrekkers, were the losses incurred by many frontier farmers.
+One of the reasons for the Voortrekker migration to new lands in the north was the losses incurred by many frontier farmers.

 Retief’s financial dealings in Port Elizabeth

 Notwithstanding the fact that Retief’s property purchases were not exclusively in Port Elizabeth, but included Grahamstown and Uitenhage, the focus here will be on Port Elizabeth.